-The growth in the net profits of the four Greek systemically important banks continued in 2024 (Chart 54), as a result of a continuous rise in net interest income, as well as higher net fees & commissions income.
-The bottom line was also supported by a significant decline in impairment losses on loans & advances to customers.
+Net profits of the four Greek systemically important banks rose in 2025:Q1 on a yearly basis (Chart 54), mainly as a result of higher net fees & commissions income and a decline in impairment losses on loans & advances to customers, with net interest income remaining broadly unchanged.

-The aggregate capital position of systemically important banks rose in December 2024 compared to a year earlier, as CET1 capital increased relatively more than risk weighted assets.
-Banks' capital quality is also expected to benefit from higher profitability, as banks' plans for an acceleration in deferred tax credit (DTC) amortization materialize.
-Greek systemic banks' liquidity positions remained strong at end-2024, with the LCR (liquidity coverage) ratio being more than double the regulatory threshold (100%) and well above that of euro area peers.
-The aggregate NPE ratio of systemically important banks went further down in December 2024 vis-à-vis end-2023 (Chart 55).
+The aggregate capital position of systemically important banks rose in March 2025 compared to a year earlier, as CET1 capital increased relatively more than risk weighted assets.
+Banks' capital quality is also expected to benefit from resilient profitability, as banks' plans for an acceleration in deferred tax credit (DTC) amortization materialize.
+Greek systemic banks' liquidity positions remained strong, with the LCR (liquidity coverage) ratio being more than double the regulatory threshold (100%) and well above that of euro area peers.
+The aggregate NPE ratio of systemically important banks went further down in March 2025 vis-à-vis one year ago (Chart 55).

-Greek systemic banks, according to their announced results, have already met their final MREL targets.
+Greek systemic banks, according to their announced results, have met their final MREL targets.